olekuz/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/setup-org.md

 Title: Task 2 - Set up Your Organisation
 menu:
   main:
-    parent: "Getting Started with Tyk-Cloud"
+    parent: "Getting Started with Tyk Cloud"
 weight: 2
 aliases:
     - /tyk-cloud/setup-org/
 ---

+## Introduction

+You can use Tyk Cloud to manage your APIs effectively and with minimal effort.
+To do so, you need to set up your organisation, which is what this page explains how to do.

 ## Step One - Name your Organisation